-Our research driven guidelines, broadly speaking, limit approval to one bedroom dwellings in excess of 50 square metres and two bedroom dwellings in excess of 70 square metres.
-Less than one third of Melbourne apartments fit this criteria, highlighting the scarcity of the product type.
+Our research-driven guidelines, broadly speaking, limit approval to one bedroom dwellings in excess of 50 square metres and two bedroom dwellings in excess of 70 square metres.
+Less than one-third of Melbourne apartments fit this criterion, highlighting the scarcity of the product type.

 In the month end September 2016, Sydney prices grew at a rate of 1.44%.
 Melbournes price growth was 1.49%, while the nations capital experienced 2.77% growth.
 Hobart witnessed a 0.88% decline, Brisbanes prices rose by 0.47% and Adelaide recorded a 0.96% decline.
 Darwin led the pack with a 4.07% increase (albeit with a smaller sample size).

 Get educated about a property, get the right advice and ensure you have a dedicated and qualified support network.
 There’s no better time to start than today.